 I’m a feminist native Londoner with a passion for medieval mystics, mountains, cups of tea and spicy food.

 I’m CEO of Abortion Support Network, a small but mighty UK-registered charity providing advice, support, information and funding to people forced to travel for an abortion.
-Currently we support clients from Ireland, Northern Ireland, the Isle of Man, Malta and Gibraltar.
+Currently we support clients from Ireland, Poland, Northern Ireland, the Isle of Man, Malta and Gibraltar.

 Previously I was COO of GoodGym, pioneering organisation combining running and volunteering to help people get fit by doing good, connect with their communities, and provide assistance for isolated older people.